paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

 Command line flags
 ^^^^^^^^^^^^^^^^^^
-There are two command line flags for Pytest that are used for the Respx integration:
+There are three command line flags for Pytest that are used for the Respx integration:

 - ``--psf-load-respx``